 Once again, you’re not going to be tripping over wires because of its wireless connectivity, and you can place the subwoofer pretty much anywhere so long as it’s within 30 feet of your TV.
 You don’t need an extra remote control — you just carry on with your current Roku remote.

-Final Thoughts: Which Is the Best Roku to Buy?
+Final Thoughts: Best Roku Device?

 Which Roku you should choose really depends on your needs and budget.
 That sounds like a bit of a cop-out, considering this guide is supposed to help you decide between the best Roku devices, so let us explain.